Blog →

 For example, you can set up an automated message to be sent to customers when their request comes in.
 This way, they know that their message has been received and that someone is working on a solution.

-You can also automate the assignment of requests to specific team members.
+Or you can also automate the assignment of requests to specific team members.
 For instance, you could set up a rule so that all messages from customers in a particular region are automatically assigned to the team member responsible for that region.
+If you're using AI, you can have AI digest the context of the emails and escalate the urgent ones to a manager.

 If you're not using a shared inbox software, chances are you're relying on forwarding and copying (CC'ing) emails to keep team members in the loop.
 But there's a better way.